 There are some 75,000 Indigenous living people in Australia’s Murray Darling Basin and most of these people are Traditional Owners that belong to over 40 autonomous First Nations.

 These First Nations have a unique connection to the rivers and waterways of the Murray Darling Basin, including Australia’s biggest and longest rivers.

 The Murray Lower Darling Rivers Indigenous Nations (MLDRIN) is a confederation of sovereign First Nations from the Southern part of the Murray Darling Basin.
 MLDRIN is focussed on caring for our rivers and achieving water rights for Aboriginal people.
-The group includes delegates from 25 First Nations, from as far north as the Macquarie River, in Wiradjuri Country, to the Coorong and Lower Lakes on Ngarrindjeri Country in South Australia.
+The group includes delegates from over 20 First Nations, from as far north as the Macquarie River, in Wiradjuri Country, to the Coorong and Lower Lakes on Ngarrindjeri Country in South Australia.

 MLDRIN was formed in 1998 during the Yorta Yorta Native Title Case.
 During this time the Yorta Yorta Nation called for a gathering of all the First Nations along the Murray River to come together in solidarity to protect Country and Culture.
 That first gathering of the Nations along the Murray resulted in the establishment of the confederation with delegates from ten First Nations.
 Today MLDRIN has grown to include 25 Nations from along the Murray, Darling, Murrumbidgee, Lachlan and Macquarie Rivers